 Time and dedication help to form routines and that’s just the beginning of how we form our habits.
 But there are ways to keep those positive behaviours a part of your life.
 So if you’d like to incorporate some of them to your daily routine, check out some helpful tips to making them stick.

 Set a timetable.

-The end goal with trying to establish a new habit is to make it such a normal and regular part of you life that you hardly even notice that you’re doing it.
+The end goal with trying to establish a new habit is to make it such a normal and regular part of your life that you hardly even notice that you’re doing it.
 Of course, that’s not how it’s going to be when you’re just starting out.
 These habits are new to your life and therefore you’ll need to spend some time assimilating them into your schedule.
-Give yourself 30-days to work really hard on this habit.
+Give yourself 30-days to dedicate to this habit.
 Don’t skip any days, don’t get lazy and don’t make excuses.
 Just 30-days of giving this new habit your attention.
-It might not be that easy but it’s a good place to start.
+Your don’t need a deadline for when you need to be done, but it’s important to keep this strict timeline up front to ensure you’re off to a good start.

 Activities become habits due to regularity.
 You start doing something enough then your internal clock just starts to accept it as part of your routine.
 However, breaks in the activity, especially at the beginning can disrupt the routine and set you back to square one.
 Stay on course for those first 30-days.
 There will be distractions and temptations.
 You’ll want to make exceptions but if you start saying “yeah, but…” now, when does it stop?
 Consistency is very important to your success here.